ucb-bar/chipyard/docs/Generators/Ara.rst

 To compile simulators using Ara, you must pass an additional ``USE_ARA`` flag to the makefile.

+..
+Note:: Ara only supports VCS for simulation

 .. code-block:: shell

      make CONFIG=V4096Ara2LaneRocketConfig USE_ARA=1